zfinn1/SCAP/README.md

 🧠 Pretrained Models
 We provide pretrained models for 3DMatch and ModelNet.
-Download them from [待补充链接] (e.g., Google Drive, Zenodo) and unzip into the trained_models/ folder.
+Download them from ModelNet and 3Dmatch (e.g., Google Drive, Zenodo) and unzip into the trained_models/ folder.

 Expected structure after unzipping:
 ```bash